When God Seems to Bless an Abuser’s Ministry: Wrestling with Miracles, Ministry, and Hidden Harm in the Home

 A wife can love her husband.
 We can honor our ministry leaders.
 But if they are living in unrepentant sin, godly love does not mean tolerating abuse.
 It never has.

-And though it’s painful to admit, some people truly are wolves in sheep’s clothing.
-Jesus Himself warned us to watch for them—even if they’re the ones closest to us.
+And though it’s painful to admit, some people truly are wolves in sheep’s clothing and others are biblical fools who don’t know how to stop harming others.
+Jesus Himself warned us to watch out for these people—even if they’re the ones closest to us.

 The Church Should Never Protect Abusers